-In the event that access to Renminbi becomes restricted to the extent that, by reason of Inconvertibility, Non-transferability or Illiquidity (as defined in Condition 9(m)), the Issuer is unable, or it is impractical for it, to pay interest or principal in Renminbi, the Conditions allow the Issuer to elect in the applicable Final Terms to make payment in U.S. dollars at the prevailing spot rate of exchange, all as provided in more detail in Condition 9(m).
+In the event that access to Renminbi becomes restricted to the extent that, by reason of Inconvertibility, Non-transferability or Illiquidity (as defined in Condition 9(m)), the Issuer is unable, or it is impractical for it, to pay interest or principal in Renminbi, the Terms and Conditions allow the Issuer to elect in the applicable Final Terms to make payment in U.S. dollars at the prevailing spot rate of exchange, all as provided in more detail in Condition 9(m).
 As a result, the value of these Renminbi payments may vary with the prevailing exchange rates in the marketplace.
-If the value of Renminbi depreciates against the U.S. dollar or other foreign currency terms will decline.
+If the value of Renminbi depreciates against the U.S. dollar or other foreign currencies, the value of a holder's investment in U.S. dollar or other foreign currency terms will decline.